AI agents can coordinate beyond human scale: Discussion

 These results are important due to the relevance of collective behavior and coordination in social contexts.
-More research is needed to understand other conditions that lead to the emergence of LLM consensus, especially when different models coexist or when some agents have privileged data access.
-The ability of LLMs to reach consensus can be beneficial, for example when looking to coordinate group activities of LLMs where incentives might not be aligned.
-When there is no information to guide how to behave, LLM societies could reach their own social norms that regulate their behavior to be predictable by other LLMs despite that lack of objectivity.
-However, this also poses a threat, as these norms might not be aligned with human values or could pose situations of coordinated behavior that threaten the integrity of a system, such as the case of flash crashes due to trading bots.
-Future research on AI anthropology can understand better how this kind of norms emerge in actionable scenarios, going beyond the idealized situation we studied here and illustrating both the promise and peril of LLMs agents collaborating within our society.
+More research is needed to understand other conditions that lead to the emergence of coordination in AI agent societies, especially for other types of opinion dynamics with incentives, unequal information access, or other kinds of diversity.
+The ability of LLMs to coordinate can be beneficial, for example when aiming at coordinating group activities of LLMs where no clear preference for any of the options exists.
+When there is no information to guide how to behave, AI agent societies could spontaneously reach their own social norms, making their behavior predictable by other agents, despite the absence of an intrinsically preferrable choice.
+However, this also poses threats, as these norms might not be aligned with human values or in situations where coordination threatens the integrity of a system, such as the case of flash crashes among trading bots.
+Future research with this AI Anthropology perspective is needed to understand better how this kind of coordination can happen in practical scenarios beyond the idealized situation we studied here.
+To work towards responsible and trustworthy AI, we need to investigate systemic risks stemming from the collective behavior of AI agents, where coordination as we showed here is a first example.